Understanding Your Rights in Domestic Violence Cases

 If you have been accused of domestic violence, this allegation can drastically affect your life and your case.
 In fact, you may lose every opportunity of obtaining child custody or visitation rights.
 In many cases, one party will claim domestic violence against the other just so that he or she can have an advantage in the divorce, such as gaining the upper hand in a family law dispute.
 Our Palmdale divorce lawyer offers aggressive representation to protect the rights of those faced with false accusations.
 You must take immediate action to avoid losing the right to custody of your child.

-Palmdale Divorce Lawyer with 25 Years' Experience
+Palmdale Domestic Violence Lawyer with 25 Years' Experience

 Our lawyer has many credentials that can be used to benefit your case.
 He has 25 years of experience that includes thousands of family law cases, from uncontested to contested divorces.